For Amazon, it’s business as usual despite CEO drama

 “All of these (text) messages raise serious questions about Bezos’ judgment as the CEO of the most valuable company in the world,” the tabloid said in a Jan.
 24 article.

 Seattle-based Amazon.com Inc. declined to comment on Bezos.
-The company’s stock did not take a big hit, slipping 1.6 percent at Friday’s close.
+The company’s stock was little moved, down 1.6 percent at Friday’s close.

-Meanwhile, the Enquirer’s publisher, American Media Inc., is disputing Bezos’ claims that it used “extortion and blackmail” in reporting its story, saying that it “acted lawfully.”
+Meanwhile, the Enquirer’s publisher, American Media Inc., is disputing Bezos’s claims that it used “extortion and blackmail” in reporting its story, saying that it “acted lawfully.”

 In his blog post Thursday, Bezos defended his ability to lead Amazon: “I founded Amazon in my garage 24 years ago, and drove all the packages to the post office myself.
 Today, Amazon employs more than 600,000 people, just finished its most profitable year ever, even while investing heavily in new initiatives, and it’s usually somewhere between the #1 and #5 most valuable company in the world.
 I will let those results speak for themselves.”